top of page

 COLLECTIVE NARRATIVE METHODOLOGY

 Note: The Collective Narrative Methodology and related materials are released under the Creative Commons Attribution-ShareAlike 4.0 International License (CC BY-SA 4.0) unless explicitly stated otherwise.
 Attribution: Evolutionary Futures Lab.
+We are grateful to Ria Baeck for the nudge to formally describe the Collective Narrative Methodology back in 2018.

 The Collective Narrative Methodology is a way of harvesting conversations.
 Here are the nine key steps for producing a rich and balanced collective narrative: